2017 Stanley Cup playoffs: First round

-Eastern Conference First Round
+Eastern Conference first round

 (A1) Montreal Canadiens vs. (WC1) New York Rangers

 The Montreal Canadiens finished first in the Atlantic Division earning 103 points.
 The New York Rangers finished as the Eastern Conference's first wild-card, earning 102 points.
 This was the sixteenth playoff meeting between these two teams with New York winning eight of the fifteen previous series.
-They last met in the 2014 Eastern Conference Final, in which New York won in six games.
+They last met in the 2014 Eastern Conference final, which New York won in six games.
 Montreal won all three games in this year's regular-season series.

 The Rangers eliminated the Canadiens in six games.
 In the first game of the series, Tanner Glass and Michael Grabner scored the only goals of the games as the Rangers won the game 2–0 on Henrik Lundqvist's 31-save shutout.
 In game two, the Canadiens tied the game with 18 seconds left, then in overtime, Alexander Radulov pushed it past the Rangers' goaltender to give Montreal a 4–3 victory.
 Radulov continued his scoring into game three, getting a goal and an assist to help the Canadiens achieve a 3–1 victory.
 The Rangers ended a six-game home-losing streak after game four, winning 2–1 over the Canadiens to tie the series 2–2.
 Mika Zibanejad got the overtime-winner for the Rangers in game five after Chris Kreider deflected a pass off of Canadiens defenceman Alexei Emelin, landing towards the forward who put it past goaltender Carey Price in a 3–2 win.
 Mats Zuccarello scored twice in game six as the Rangers eliminated the Canadiens in a 3–1 victory to advance to the second round.